Please confirm topic selection

 • pain is uncommon

-• unlike enchondroma, most chondrosarcomas have non-mechanical pain (rest pain and nocturnal pain)
+• differentiates from chondrosarcomas (non-mechanical pain rest pain and nocturnal pain)

 • Physical exam